cons54/cons54/README.md

 - 👋 Hi, I’m @cons54
 - 👀 I’m interested in reading various topics
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning Git and Java
-- 💞️ I’m looking to collaborate on learning technologies
+- 💞️ I’m looking to collaborate on ..umm thinking
 - 📫 How to reach me: email me

 <!---